dkeesey/tiptap-demo/memory-bank/activeContext.md

 ## Current Focus
 As of April 23, 2025, the active focus is on:
-1. Implementing collaborative editing features to mirror Wordware's approach
+1. Implementing collaborative editing features that mirror Wordware's approach
-2. Adding Y.js integration for real-time collaboration
+2. Enhancing the editor with a Notion-like slash command interface
-3. Creating a Notion-like interface with slash commands
+3. Adding user presence and collaborative cursor features
-4. Setting up the project structure for a more advanced implementation
+4. Preparing for the custom AI prompt component implementation

 ## Recent Changes
 - Created project memory bank (April 22, 2025)